 NHS dental care is designed for everyone, whatever your age or however long it is since you last saw a dentist.
 NHS dentistry covers the treatment necessary to maintain the health of your mouth, teeth and gums.

-There are three standard charges for all NHS dental treatments (charges shown effective from 1 April 2018).
+There are three standard charges for all NHS dental treatments.
 This makes it easier to know how much you may have to pay for the care you receive.

 All charges apply to an overall course of treatment and not the individual items within the course of treatment.
 You will only pay one charge for each course of treatment, even if you need to visit your dentist more than once to finish it.